Deaths, serious injuries and incidents in 2018/2019

 |Young adults receiving post-intervention services (ages 18-24):||2,500|

-Any time a child dies, is injured, or experiences a substantiated incident, we publicly report it and rigorously investigate what happened.
+Any time a child dies, is injured, or experiences a substantiated incident, both at the intake stage and while receiving services, we publicly report it and rigorously investigate what happened.

 The following children, youth and young adults have recently died, experienced a serious injury or a substantiated incident: